rongxinzh/cGcC/README.md

 # cGcC
-A simple python3 implementation of cGcC score algorithm. cGcC is an algorithm proposed by Jean-Denis Beaudoin et al in 2013 that can be used to characterized the formation capabilities of RNA G-quadruplexes.
+A simple python3 implementation of cGcC score algorithm. cGcC is an algorithm proposed by Jean-Denis Beaudoin *et al.* in 2013 that can be used to characterized the formation capabilities of RNA G-quadruplexes.

-The script can be easily executed under the python3 environment (python3.6 is recommended, for that other python versions are not tested).
+The script can be easily executed under the **python3** environment (**python3.6 is recommended**, for that other python versions are not tested).

 **STEP**